How to Plan Your USMLE Step 1 Study Routine

 Tip 1: Start Early and Create a Study Schedule

-• Allocate more time to areas where you feel weaker.
+• Allocate more time to weaker subjects

-• Build in review days and buffer time for unexpected delays.
+• Build buffer time for unexpected delays

-Tip 2: Curate and Use Selected Resources
+Tip 2: Curate and Stick to High-Yield Resources

 Tip 3: Master Your Question Bank